-Your Boston Whaler® dealer will have recommendations regarding the support of your engine.
+Boston Whaler dealers will have recommendations regarding the support of your engine.

-DO NOT rely on the power trim/tilt system or tilt support lever on your outboard to maintain proper ground clearance for trailering.
-THE OUTBOARD TILT SUPPORT LEVER IS NOT INTENDED TO SUPPORT THE OUTBOARD FOR TRAILERING
+Do not rely on the power trim/tilt system or tilt support lever on your outboard to maintain proper ground clearance for trailering.
+The outboard tilt support lever is not intended to support the outboard for trailering